 Self-injection needs to be taught and practised.
 It is important that a qualified health care professional supervises your first injection.

 Your doctor may teach you to self-inject or arrange for an MS education nurse to do so.

-AVONEX Solution for Injection is pre-mixed ready for you to use.
+AVONEX Solution for Injection is pre-mixed ready for you to use and should be stored in a refrigerator.
 It is recommended that you remove it from the refrigerator about half-an-hour before you want to use it.
 This allows the temperature of the medicine to approach room temperature.

 How long to use it

 The positive effects of AVONEX are not seen immediately.
 They occur with long-term treatment.
 It is important to continue treatment with AVONEX unless your doctor tells you to stop.

 If it is less than 2 days before your next injection, skip the dose you missed and have your next injection when you are meant to.

 Otherwise, have it as soon as you remember and then resume your regular weekly dosing schedule.

 Do not use a double dose to make up for the dose that you missed.
 This may increase the chance of you getting an unwanted side effect.